Def-Con 4

 Def-Con 4 is a 1985 Canadian post-apocalyptic film, portraying three astronauts who survive World War III aboard a space station and return to Earth to find greatly changed circumstances.
-The film's title refers to the Defense Readiness Condition (DEFCON), the United States military's nuclear alert system.
+The film's title refers to the Defense Readiness Condition (DEFCON), the United States military's nuclear alert system, though the title erroneously refers to DEFCON 4 as a high state of readiness.
+DEFCON 4 is in fact the second-lowest state of readiness.